Necessary Properties of High-Quality Recommendations in E-commerce

 As a result, it ensures that:

-By the appearance of recommendations you can understand their Efficiency in solving the buyer’s tasks.
-For example, a monotonous product presentation does not solve the task of familiarization with the store’s assortment.
+By the appearance of recommendations you can understand their Task-Oriented Effectiveness in solving the buyer’s tasks.
+For example, a show of similar products does not solve the task of familiarization with the range of products.
 And if all previously purchased goods are removed from the recommendations, the algorithms do not solve the buyer’s tasks in relation to the goods of regular demand: when buying pet food, the recommendations will not remind about the toilet filler, and when buying fish, they will not offer the previously purchased suitable spices.

 It is extremely difficult to quantify the impact of individual marketing tools on LTV, given the length of a customer’s relationship with a store.
 Therefore, multiple metrics have to be used to increase the likelihood of detecting an impact on LTV.
 We covered the application of proxy metrics for E-commerce in a separate series of articles.